limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![Interface](/assets/images/posts/google-ctf-beginners-quest-part-1/ef2df23c.png)

 The first clue lies in **Option 2 - Read EULA/patch notes** as I request for a non-existent file path.
-The error suggests some kind of directory traversal vulnerability in place.
+The error suggests some kind of directory traversal vulnerability is in place.

 ![Error](/assets/images/posts/google-ctf-beginners-quest-part-1/1e4b55c5.png)